1. The task is assigned.

 — Donald J. Trump (@realDonaldTrump) January 2, 2014

 How extremely saddening to see one of the world’s most powerful leaders reveal himself as a climate change denier and actively rescinding environmental regulations.
 Just days ago, President Trump signed legislation to undo Obama’s Stream Protection Rule which prevented waterways from being exposed to coal waste.
 However unfortunate this news comes to us, we must remind ourselves that we have to remain persistent in our fight to protecting our planet.
 Consider this assignment to be one that is ongoing and there is no due date or deadline besides fighting to leave a better planet for generations to follow for as long as we walk this Earth.
 Our daily actions and decisions mandate the kind of future we want to live in.
 I hope you are the kind of individual who wishes to see Earth’s prosperity for countless years to follow, with bountiful resources, clean air and water and happy, undisturbed animals.
 With the technology we are introduced to, we have the potential to live in an A+ planet but it is up to us that we get there.
-Let’s go, team Earth!Leave a Comment
+Let’s go, team Earth!One Comment